typicalfo/netgaze/dev-docs/PLAN.md

 - All output formats (--output md/json/text/raw) identical in data
 - Zero panics on unreachable hosts or timeouts
 - Single static binary (no cgo if possible for broader OS support)

+## Development Requirements
+- **No special characters**: Do not use emoji, unicode symbols, or special characters (✅, ❌, ⚠️, etc.) in any code, templates, documentation, or output.
+Users will copy/paste output frequently, and these characters complicate downstream processing.
+Use plain text alternatives (e.g., "Success", "Error", "Warning" instead of symbols).